The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Physical and Modeling Implications Considering Low-Order Polynomial Models for DM

 Without the peculiar absorption of power by the DMX model, while red noise was not significant in Model A, Model B shows significant red noise as defined by NANOGrav's standard criterion that the Savage-Dickey Bayes factor is greater than 100.
 We show the posteriors for the red noise for both models in Fig.~\ref{fig:posteriors}.
+As before, the Model C posteriors overlap almost entirely with the Model B curves so we do not plot them.
 In addition, we overplotted the posteriors for the common gravitational-wave background (GWB) signal as reported in \citet{NG15GWB}.
 The red noise is modeled with a power-law spectrum with amplitude $A_{\rm red}$, here shown in units of the logarithm of GW strain as performed by \texttt{enterprise} \citep{enterprise}.
 The spectral index is $\gamma_{\rm red}$, where the power spectrum is $S(f) \propto f^{-\gamma_{\rm red}}$ for GW frequency $f$.
 We see that the Model A posteriors are unconstrained, providing an upper limit in amplitude $A_{\rm red}$ as a function of spectral index $\gamma_{\rm red}$, whereas in Model B the posteriors are broad across the prior range but at least constrained to have a non-zero amplitude.
 The posteriors are consistent with the GWB posteriors.
 This implies that the replacement of DMX, a radio-frequency-dependent model, (re-)introduces both a timing parallax signal and red noise signal in the fitting process, both frequency-independent timing perturbations, and therefore modeling DMX will cause both signatures to cancel out.
+Therefore, we find that at least in this one pulsar that DMX is absorbing our GW signal of interest.
+Achromatic red noise absorption by DMX was shown in \citet{Hazboun+2019} and we know that it is a systematic bias in our GWB parameter estimation \citep{NG15GWB}.
+We recommend considering more simplified DM models, where appropriate, to minimize these biases.